 Qualifying With Degenerative Disc Disease Using The Blue Book

 The SSA uses a medical guide, which is called the Blue Book, to determine if an individual meets the medical criteria to qualify for disability benefits with a specific condition.
+There are many conditions that qualify for disability benefits.
 Claimants with degenerative disc disease will be considered using Section 1.04 of the Blue Book, which covers spine disorders.
 To be approved using the listing, degenerative disc disease must lead to a compromised nerve root of the spinal cord or do one of the following:

 - Evidence of root compressions that cause spinal pain, limited spinal movement, limited motor function and muscle weakness, and a loss of touch and reflexes OR